Netherlands | Maastricht

 Students are housed in the Maastricht University Guesthouse in double rooms with private kitchens.
 Showers and toilets are shared.
 Students are responsible for purchasing and preparing their own food.
 All rooms offer wireless Internet access, so students are encouraged to bring a laptop if available.
 Additional amenities include free washing facilities, free tennis/basketball facilities, and free bed linens.

-In addition to a tour of Maastricht, the program includes a study trip to European Union institutions in Brussels and a visit to a large corporation in the Benelux region; or to the Hague and NATO headquarters.
+In addition to a tour of Maastricht, the program includes a study trip to Antwerp, museum visits, and public-school visits.
 Students will have the opportunity to explore central Europe on the weekends.